patternfly/patternfly-org/packages/patternfly-4/content/get-started/gettingstarted-design.md

 <div class="link"><a href="/documentation/react">View React components</a><i class="blueArrow fas fa-arrow-right pf-u-mx-sm"></i></div>

-<div class="h3">Still feeling unsure?
-See all the pieces working together with demos.</div>
+<h1 class="pf-c-title pf-m-xl pf-u-mt-xl">Still feeling unsure?
+See all the pieces working together with demos.</h1>

 <p>What does it look like when you combine all the ingredients?
 Demos provide examples of a few common ways you might combine layouts and components to give you an idea what’s possible.</p>